gatsbyjs/gatsby/docs/docs/how-to-contribute.md

 #### Using Yarn

 Yarn is a package manager for your code, similar to [NPM](https://www.npmjs.com/).
-We use Yarn's [workspaces](https://yarnpkg.com/lang/en/docs/workspaces/) feature that comes really handy for monorepos.
+While NPM is used to develop Gatsby sites with the CLI, contributing to the Gatsby repo requires Yarn for the following reason: we use Yarn's [workspaces](https://yarnpkg.com/lang/en/docs/workspaces/) feature that comes really handy for monorepos.
 It allows us to install dependencies from multiple package.json files in sub-folders, enabling a faster and lighter installation process.

 ```
 // package.json